-NEBOSH is the leading examining body for the health and safety industry in the UK.
+NEBOSH (The National Examination Board in Occupational Safety and Health) is the leading examining body for the health and safety industry in the UK.
 Their qualifications are designed to build the skills and knowledge to save lives, prevent life-changing injuries and protect the environment for future generations.
 They also offer an ideal route to professional development within the health and safety industry.

 Read on to find out everything you need to know about NEBOSH qualifications.